 It can be difficult to stay organised when there is so much information being thrown at you.
 I struggled with this a lot, I still do occasionally.
 Tiny Habits was recommended to me by another tester when I was getting started.
 I go back to it frequently and set myself new tiny habits to achieve, particularly when I feel like things are going awry.
 This does not take a lot of time but it will save you in the long run.

-You might also want to think about writing mind maps.
+You might also want to think about creating mind maps.
 There are a lot of free tools out there to help you with this.
 I find a mind map can help me streamline a random thought process a lot easier.
 Ever had a million ideas running through your mind that are loosely related but you can't get them into a sensible order to make something of?
 Mind maps can help with this, so can the good ole reliable post-its on a wall approach.

 If you're more of a gamer, or the above don't appeal to you, you could also try Habitica.
 It's a free app where you can earn points/coins when you achieve your daily goals.
 You also lose health if you miss a daily goal.
 Kinda cool!